rubberduck-ai/rubberduck-vscode/README.md

 Let Rubberduck identify error causes and suggest fixes to fix compiler and linter errors faster.

 ![Diagnose Errors](https://raw.githubusercontent.com/rubberduck-ai/rubberduck-vscode/main/app/vscode/asset/media/screenshot-diagnose-errors.png)

+## Configuration Options

+- **rubberduck.syntaxHighlighting.useVisualStudioCodeColors**: Use the Visual Studio Code Theme colors for syntax highlighting in the diff viewer.
+Might not work with all themes.
+Default is `false`.

 ### Custom Conversations